Afsana Khan

 Afsana Khan is an Indian Punjabi playback singer, actress and songwriter.
 She started her career as a participant in the singing reality show, Voice of Punjab Season 3 in 2012.
 She is known for her tracks "Titliaan" written by Jaani and "Dhakka" with Sidhu Moose Wala.
 In 2021, she participated in the reality show Bigg Boss 15.

 Career

 In 2012, Afsana participated in the singing reality show Voice of Punjab Season 3 and reached the top 5 of the show.

 In 2017, Khan appeared in the singing reality show Rising Star Season 1 as a contestant where she finished in Top 7.
 During an interview, Afsana shared that she didn't know any Bollywood song when she appeared for the auditions of the show.
 She prepared the song "Jag Suna Suna Lage" on the auditions venue itself and got selected for the show.
 Afterwards she started singing in the Punjabi music industry with various labels.

+Personal life

+Khan married her long-time boyfriend, singer Saajz (also known as Sajan Sharma) on 20 February 2022.